 You have the right to obtain erasure, correction (updating or completing your personal data), restriction, and portability of your personal data, under certain conditions.

 You also have the right to object at any time to receiving marketing materials from us by following the opt-out instructions in our commercial emails, as well as the right to object to the processing of your personal data based on your specific situation (only in those cases where we process the data on the basis of our legitimate interest, as detailed above).
 In the latter case, we will assess your request and provide a reply in a timely manner, according to our legal obligations.

 For all the processing operations that are based on your consent, as described above, you can withdraw consent at any time and we will stop those processing operations.

 California Civil Code Section §1798.83 allows California residents to ask organisations with whom they have an established business relationship to provide certain information about the organisations’ sharing of personal information with third parties for direct marketing purposes.
 IBLCE® does not share any California consumer personal information with third parties for marketing purposes without consent.
 California residents who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices may contact us using the contact information set forth below.

 If you have any concerns or questions about how your personal data is used, please contact our Privacy Officer at firstname.lastname@example.org.

-However, if you are in the EU and you believe we have not been able to deal with your concern, you have a right to raise this issue with your local data protection authority.
-If you are located in the EEA, you have the right to submit a complaint in the Member State of your residence, place of work of an alleged infringement of the General Data Protection Regulation (GDPR).
+If you are located in the European Economic Area and you believe we have not been able to deal with your concern, you have a right to raise this issue with your local data protection authority.
+You have the right to submit a complaint in the Member State of your residence or place of work of an alleged infringement of the General Data Protection Regulation (GDPR).